Oklahoma City bombing

-The Oklahoma City bombing was a domestic terrorist truck bombing of the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma, United States, on April 19, 1995.
-Perpetrated by two anti-government extremists, Timothy McVeigh and Terry Nichols, the bombing happened at 9:02 a.m. and killed at least 168 people, injured more than 680 others, and destroyed more than one-third of the building, which had to be demolished.
-The blast destroyed or damaged 324 other buildings within a 16-block radius, shattered glass in 258 nearby buildings, and destroyed 86 cars, causing an estimated $652 million worth of damage.
-Local, state, federal, and worldwide agencies engaged in extensive rescue efforts in the wake of the bombing.
-The Federal Emergency Management Agency (FEMA) activated 11 of its Urban Search and Rescue Task Forces, consisting of 665 rescue workers who assisted in rescue and recovery operations.
-The Oklahoma City bombing remains the deadliest act of domestic terrorism in U.S. history.
+The Oklahoma City bombing was a domestic terrorist truck bombing of the Alfred P. Murrah Federal Building in Oklahoma City, United States, on April 19, 1995.
+The bombing remains the deadliest act of domestic terrorism in U.S. history.
+Perpetrated by anti-government extremists Timothy McVeigh and his accomplice Terry Nichols, the bombing killed 167 people, injured 684, and destroyed more than a third of the building, which had to be demolished.
+The blast destroyed or damaged 324 other buildings and caused an estimated $652 million worth of damage.
+The Federal Emergency Management Agency (FEMA) activated 11 of its Urban Search and Rescue Task Forces, consisting of 665 rescue workers.
+A rescue worker was killed by being struck on the head by falling debris after the bombing, bringing the total death toll to 168.

 Within 90 minutes of the explosion, McVeigh was stopped by Oklahoma Highway Patrolman Charlie Hanger for driving without a license plate and arrested for illegal weapons possession.
 Forensic evidence quickly linked McVeigh and Nichols to the attack; Nichols was arrested, and within days, both were charged.
 Michael and Lori Fortier were later identified as accomplices.
 McVeigh, a veteran of the Gulf War and a sympathizer with the U.S. militia movement, had detonated a Ryder rental truck full of explosives he parked in front of the building.
-Nichols had assisted with the bomb's preparation.
-Motivated by his dislike for the U.S. federal government and unhappy about its handling of the Ruby Ridge incident in 1992 and the Waco siege in 1993, McVeigh timed his attack to coincide with the second anniversary of the fire that ended the siege at the Branch Davidian compound in Waco, Texas.
+Nichols had assisted with the bomb's preparation and plan.
+McVeigh and Nichols were motivated by their anger at the U.S. federal government and its handling of the law enforcement sieges at Ruby Ridge in 1992 and Waco in 1993, as well as the 1994 Federal Assault Weapons Ban.
+McVeigh had timed the retaliatory attack to coincide with the second anniversary of the end of the siege in Waco and the Battles of Lexington and Concord, the first engagements of the American Revolution.